Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Abstract

 \section{Abstract}

-This work introduces a novel and practical paradigm for narrative comprehension, stemming from the observation that individual passages within narratives are often cohesively related than being isolated.
-We therefore propose to formulate a graph upon narratives dubbed \graph that depicts a task-agnostic coherence dependency of the entire context.
-Especially, edges in \graph encompass retrospective free-form questions between two context snippets reflecting high-level coherent relations, inspired by the cognitive perception of humans who constantly reinstate relevant events from prior context.
-Importantly, our graph is instantiated through our designed two-stage LLM prompting, thereby without reliance on human annotations.
-We present three unique studies on its practical utility, examining the edge efficacy via recap identification, local context augmentation via plot retrieval, and broader applications exemplified by long document QA.
-Experiments suggest that our approaches leveraging \graph yield performance boost across all three tasks.
+This work introduces an original and practical paradigm for narrative comprehension, stemming from the characteristics that individual passages within narratives tend to be more cohesively related than isolated.
+Complementary to the common end-to-end paradigm, we propose a fine-grained modeling of narrative context, by formulating a graph dubbed \graphns, which explicitly depicts task-agnostic coherence dependencies that are ready to be consumed by various downstream tasks.
+In particular, edges in \graph encompass free-form retrospective questions between context snippets, inspired by human cognitive perception that constantly reinstates relevant events from prior context.
+Importantly, our graph formalism is practically instantiated by LLMs without human annotations, through our designed two-stage prompting scheme.
+To examine the graph properties and its utility, we conduct three studies in narratives, each from a unique angle: edge relation efficacy, local context enrichment, and broader application in QA.
+All tasks could benefit from the explicit coherence captured by \graphns.